Eight by Twain: Plays from the Short Stories of Mark Twain

-Three play adaptations of Mark Twain's works will have a staged reading at the Mark Twain Quadrennial Conference at Elmira College, Elmira, NY, August 3-5, 2017.
+Three adaptations had a staged reading at the Mark Twain Quadrennial Conference at Elmira College, Elmira, NY, August 4, 2017.

 "Adam and Eve" was produced at Webster Groves High School, St. Louis, Missouri, March 1, 2017.